sooluh/notes/clf0m3coh000c09jz3ysy7dwo.md

     // here for altering response

-    // retrieve the method used on the request const method = request.method()
+    // retrieve method used on the request const method = request.method()
-    // retrieve the desired content on request const accepts = request.accepts([]) ?? ([] as string[])
+    // retrieve desired content on request
+    const accepts = request.accepts([]) ?? ([] as string[])

     // if method is not GET or except HTML or not in production, then exit